l-aldarondo/Stock-Analysis/README.md

 <sub>Figure 1.4 VBA_Challenge_2018_Refactored

-If we compare the output values in the summary tables for the original code and the refactored code, we can see that both outcomes are the same as shown in Fig 1.1 to 1.4.
+If we compare the output values in the summary tables for the original code (AllStockAnalysis) and the refactored code (VBA_Challenge), we can see that both outcomes are the same as shown in Fig 1.1 to 1.4.
 This means that our refactored code preserved the same functionalities as our original code, but with improved runtimes.

 ## Results

-### Outcomes of Original Code Analysis
+### Outcomes of Original Code Analysis (AllStockAnalysis)

 - Runtime for year 2017 was **1.121094**